 First we’ll provide you with the definitions to a few of the terms used when discussing food booths and their requirements.

 Temporary Food Facility – A food facility approved by the enforcement officer that operates at a fixed location for the duration of an approved community event or at a swap meet.
 From now on, a temporary food facility will be referred to as a TFF.
-TFF’s are also known as food booths, but do not include food carts, food trucks, or anything else that is mobile.
+TFF’s are also known as food booths.
+Vehicles can also be TFF's under certain circumstances.